Red Hen Publications

 Percy?

 Well if we are still locked into One Big Happy Weasley Family, that almost goes without saying, doesn’t it?
-I can’t really see her with Charlie or George, any more than I can see her with surrogate-Fred!Ron.
+I can’t really see Hermione settling down with Charlie or George, any more than I can see her with surrogate-Fred!Ron.
 Or, actually, even original Ron.
 Less so, in fact.

 And she and Percy are co-workers, after all.
 A great many matches these days are made in the workplace.
 And I should think the two of them might deal extremely well together.